Mo3he/Axis_Cam_Tailscale/README.md

 The "Auto Update" version has been removed since it no longer works given the files are not stored in the default location.

+## Testers needed

+I have added a new "custom" version (Tailscale_VPN_Custom_1_82_0_aarch64.eap) which allows you to set a custom server and auth key.
+Please give it a try and let me know if it works well or if you have issues.

 ## Good news, everyone!

 We have found a way to run the Tailscale ACAP without root privileges allowing it to run on Axis OS 12.